Exam Preparation

 Plan to arrive at least 15 minutes before your scheduled appointment unless your exam prep guidelines or a member of our team advises otherwise.

-Patients receiving sedation for an MRI scan must be accompanied by a friend or family member who can safely drive them home after their test is over.
+Patients receiving sedation for their scan must be accompanied by a friend or family member who can safely drive them home after their test is over.

 Patients Receiving IV Contrast